coderefinery/manuals/instructor-tech-setup.md

   as you!
 More people will wonder what just got lost than are helped by seeing a blank screen.
 Consider pushing ``ENTER`` a few times instead.

+## Terminal color

+Should you have a dark-on-light or light-on-dark color scheme?

+- Dark text on light background seems to be best for projectors.

+- Some people prefer light text on dark backgrounds, and this works on screens.
+Some people want the terminal to contrast with web browsers that is often shown at the same time, and so on.

+- Our recommendation: **Use dark text on a white or light grey background** (to be updated)

 ## Optimize any other applications